stanford-rc/sasutils/README.rst

 When used with -v, **sas_devices** will also display all disk devices with serial numbers.

-The following example shows a proper detection of a 60-disk JBOD with 2 SIMs (an "enclosure group").
+The following example shows a proper detection of a 60-disk JBOD with 2 SIMs/IOMs (an "enclosure group").

     .. code-block::